Angus (Scottish Parliament constituency): Constituency boundaries and council areas

-The Angus constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, the boundaries of the Westminster (House of Commons) constituency were subject to major alterations.
+The Angus constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, using the name and boundaries of the existing Angus constituency of the UK House of Commons.
+Ahead of the 2005 United Kingdom general election the boundaries of the House of Commons constituencies in Scotland were altered, and there is no longer any direct link between UK and Scottish Parliament constituencies.
+Following the First periodic review of Scottish Parliament boundaries ahead of the 2011 Scottish Parliament election, the Angus constituency was abolished, being largely replaced by Angus North and Mearns and Angus South.
+Some areas covered by the former constituency (being those areas outwith the Angus council area) were instead placed into Perthshire North, Dundee City East and Dundee City West.

-The Holyrood constituency covered a southern portion of the Angus council area, north-eastern and north-western portions of the Dundee City council area and a small eastern portion of the Perth and Kinross council area.
+The Angus constituency covered a southern portion of the Angus council area, north-eastern and north-western portions of the Dundee City council area and a small eastern portion of the Perth and Kinross council area.
 The rest of the Angus council area was covered by the North Tayside constituency.
 The rest of the City of Dundee area was covered by the Dundee West and Dundee East constituencies, and the rest of the Perth and Kinross area was covered by the North Tayside constituency, the Perth constituency and the Ochil constituency.
 The North Tayside, Perth and Ochil constituencies were all within the Mid Scotland and Fife electoral region.

-Boundary review

-Following the First Periodic review of constituencies to the Scottish Parliament, Angus was split into two newly drawn seats in time for the election in 2011.
-Thus, it became Angus North and Mearns and Angus South.